rjaros/kvision/Module.md

 KVision main Application class and some helper interfaces necessary to support Hot Module Replacement (HMR).

-# Package io.kvision.annotations

-Annotations for use with KVision compiler plugin.

 # Package io.kvision.core

 KVision core classes.
 This includes base interfaces for all components, CSS enums (for colors, borders,